miracle-hf/ChannelMonitor/README.md

 - time_period: Interval for testing model availability, recommended not less than 30 minutes, accepts time formats s, m, h
 - db_type: Database type, including mysql, sqlite, postgres, sqlserver
 - db_dsn: Database DSN string, the format varies by database type.
 Examples below
-- ability_hard_remove: Whether to hard delete unavailable models from the abilities table.
-If true, unavailable models will be deleted; if false (default), unavailable models will be soft deleted by setting their enable field to 0.

 ### MySQL